thoughtassassin/apopheniacsguide/content/blog/an-apopheniacs-guide-to-reality.md

 Apopheniac is not in the dictionary.
 I am coining the term to provide a way to describe one who experiences apophenia.

-In this blog I explore ideas from disciplines like cosmology, quantum physics, consciousness, AI, art, cultural theory and philosophy.
-These disciplines tell us something about how we perceive the world we live in and about the meaningful connections that we make.
+In this blog I explore ideas coming from disciplines like cosmology, quantum physics, consciousness, AI, art, cultural theory and philosophy.
+These disciplines tell us something about how we perceive the world we live in and also about the meaningful connections that we make.
 Admittedly I am not an expert in any of the subjects.
 Perhaps the best I can hope to do is provide is an entertaining form of apophenia.

 Thank you for taking time to read my blog.
 I hope you enjoy these subjects as much as I do.